Acne: Diagnosis and treatment

-- Chemical peels: You cannot buy the chemical peels that dermatologists use.
-Dermatologists use chemical peels to treat 2 types of acne — blackheads and papules.
+Chemical peels: You cannot buy the chemical peels that dermatologists use.
+Dermatologists use chemical peels to treat two types of acne—blackheads and papules.

 Waiting for acne to clear on its own can be frustrating.
 Without treatment, acne can cause permanent scars, low self-esteem, depression, and anxiety.

 To avoid these possible outcomes, dermatologists recommend that people treat acne.
 When the skin clears, treatment should continue.
 Treatment prevents new breakouts.
 Your dermatologist can tell you when you no longer need to treat acne to prevent breakouts.